Find out everything you need to know about guarantor mortgages, from how they work, who can get them, the benefits and the pitfalls.

 It may be a useful option if you don’t have savings you can use to help your child.
 However, the risks are potentially huge.
 This is because if the borrower defaults and the lender repossess the property and sells it for less than the outstanding mortgage balance, the guarantor could face having their own home repossessed.

-With buy-to-let mortgages, you buy a property planning to let it out.
-The amount you borrow is based on how much rent the property can generate compared to the cost of the mortgage.
 Lenders will typically want your expected rental income to meet at least 125% of the monthly interest payments.
 They may also require you to have a minimum salary, typically £20,000-£25,000.
-And the minimum deposit is generally 20%-25% of the property price.
+And the minimum deposit is generally 20%-25% of the property price although for the lowest rate you’ll often need a 40% deposit.

-While the cheapest deals typically need a deposit of 40%.
-So, if you want to invest in a buy-to-let but you don’t meet this criteria – and you have a family member willing to be your guarantor, it may seem like an appealing prospect.
+If you want to invest in a buy-to-let but you don’t meet this criteria – and you have a family member willing to be your guarantor, it may seem like an appealing prospect.
 However, guarantor buy-to-let mortgages are much less common than standard guarantor mortgages.
 So, it’s a good idea to speak to a broker to talk through your options.

+People often ask parents or older relatives to be their guarantor.
 In order to be a guarantor, you’ll generally need to have:

-When you agree to be a guarantor on a mortgage, there are serious risks to consider carefully before proceeding.
 If the person you’re acting as guarantor for can’t make their mortgage payments, you may be asked by the lender to pay.
 Or the lender may take the money from the savings account associated with the mortgage, if you used your savings as security against the mortgage.
 And they may extend the time you cannot withdraw your savings for.
-The lender could also repossess and sell the property.
-And if this doesn’t pay back the mortgage balance in full, they may repossess the guarantor’s property, if it was used to guarantee the mortgage.

-Whenever it comes to taking out a mortgage, it’s always a good idea to see how much you can borrow.
-Try our handy free tool to find out how much you can borrow.
-And if you’re considering a guarantor mortgage, but you’re not sure which deals are available, speak to our partners at award-winning mortgage brokers L&C. They offer fee-free advice and can talk you through the guarantor mortgage options available to you and recommend the best deal based on your circumstances.
+If you’re considering a guarantor mortgage, speak to our partners at award-winning mortgage advisers Mortgage Advice Bureau.
+They offer fee-free advice and can talk you through the guarantor mortgage options available to you and recommend the best deal based on your circumstances.

 As part of their checks when deciding on whether or not to lend, lenders will check a guarantor’s credit history.
 If the guarantor has a good credit history, this will increase the chance of the mortgage being approved.

 Having a guarantor may mean you can take out a larger mortgage than if you apply for a traditional mortgage on your own.
-This can happen even if you have a small deposit, or no deposit at all if you’re taking out a 100% LTV guarantor mortgage.
-This is because the guarantor’s savings or home are used as security against the loan.

 However, bear in mind that lenders will still want to see proof that you’ll both be able to afford the monthly repayments.
 So, it’s not a case that you’ll simply be able to borrow what your guarantor could borrow if they were applying for a traditional mortgage of their own.

-This will depend on the lender; some lenders offer guarantor mortgages with a 100% LTV, which means providing you and your guarantor meet the lender’s criteria, you may not need a deposit at all.
-However, some lenders will require a deposit.
-Again, it’s wise to get expert mortgage advice so you’re fully informed on your options.
-You can read more about how to get a mortgage with no deposit in our guide.
-See generally how much you need for a deposit when buying a house.
+This will depend on the lender.
+Some lenders offer guarantor mortgages with a 100% LTV, which means providing you and your guarantor meet the lender’s criteria, you may not need a deposit at all.

 Mixing family and money isn’t always something people want to entertain as they worry about the strain they may put on important relationships in their lives.
 So what are the alternatives to guarantor mortgages?
 The good news is there are quite a few different ways to access help as a first time buyer.
 We compiled these in a guide What Will Replace Help to Buy?